The N: Interstitials

 Noggin aired commercials to explain the transition between the channel's two blocks.

 During The N, Noggin reran older interstitials that had recently aired during the daytime block, such as "Radio Noggin" and "Noggimation".
 Noggin also created new interstitials for The N, themed around diversity and acceptance.
-These included "Viva Latinas!" graphics, hip-hop poetry, and shorts in which African-Americans debated the use of racial slurs.
+These included "Viva Latinas!" graphics (aimed at Hispanic girls), hip-hop poetry, and shorts in which African-Americans debated the use of racial slurs.
 In 2006, Noggin created two PSAs for The N: one about gun violence, and another about being an ally to LGBT people.

-Noggin also aired a series of station ID shorts that were made for The N. Many of these shorts were designed to look handmade, as if they were designed by real tweens and teenagers.
+Noggin also aired a series of station ID shorts that were made for The N. Many of these shorts were designed to look handmade, as if they were designed by real-world tweens and teenagers.
 The shorts were animated by the Canada-based company Cuppa Coffee Studios, which said "We wanted The N viewers to see the promos and think to themselves, I could do that with my video camera, my computer and a little imagination."
 The shorts included "Doodles", which was a set of animations based on notebook drawings, and "Action Hand", which starred The N's hand logo and was a parody of action movies.

 To announce when The N was starting, Noggin aired a "sign-off" message for the preschool block, which was followed by a timer that counted down to 6 p.m.
 Eastern Time (ET), when Noggin started airing The N. The preschool block resumed the next day at 6 a.m.
 ET.
 Throughout 2002, Noggin ran commercials that explained the two blocks and how the preschool block "transformed" into a tween/teen block at night.
 These commercials featured the regular Noggin logo becoming pixelated and turning into the logo for The N.

 Spin-off media

 In 2002, Noggin partnered with the Jillian's restaurant chain to promote its preschool block and The N. The chain sold cards and posters with The N's logo and A Walk in Your Shoes on them.
 In December 2003, Noggin held a live tour to promote The N's series Real Access in The N in malls across the United States.
 In August 2006, a soundtrack album for The N's shows was released under the title The N Soundtrack.
-It was available as a digital download from The N's website on August 22, 2006, and as a retail CD on August 29, 2006.
+It was available as a digital download from The N's website on August 22, 2006 and as a retail CD on August 29, 2006.